Oldbury Camp: Access

 The southern part of Oldbury Hill and Styants Wood immediately to the west is now in the ownership of the National Trust, which acquired it in 1945, and is open to the public.
 It is managed by Kent County Council.
 The northern part is privately owned farmland, but is covenanted to protect it.
+A section to the west of Upper Spring lane is also privately owned but open to the Public.